Wine Club Gift Guide

 White Wine Reviews

-I drank these 26 wines and tasted apple, apricot, bright, floral, fruity, lemon, minerality, peach, pear, slightly sweet.
-The wines are aged, biodynamic, cru, food friendly, food-friendly, grand cru, my favorites, small production, sur lies, whole cluster and came from a variety of sources, including wine clubs, wineries, and wine stores.
+I drank these 28 wines and tasted apple, apricot, bright, floral, fruity, honey, lemon, pear, slightly sweet, stone fruit.
+The wines are aged, food friendly, low alcohol, my favorites, old vine, organic, organically farmed, small production, sur lies, unoaked and came from a variety of sources, including wine clubs, wineries, and wine stores.

 Wine reviews by: Jessyca Frederick